 Below is a speculative render of a Genesis GV90 from South Korean artist HITEKRO.
 The flagship SUV could offer interior space comparable to conventional full-size luxury SUVs like the Mercedes GLS and the BMW X7 in a smaller size, thanks to the dedicated EV platform E-GMP.

-The rendered Genesis GV90 has a typical crossover styling with plenty of curves and a low height that makes it softer than the Jeep Grand Wagoneer or the Cadillac Escalade, both of which will have EV variants in 2024.
+The rendered Genesis GV90 has a typical crossover styling with plenty of curves and a low height that makes it softer than the Jeep Grand Wagoneer or the Cadillac Escalade.
 It features thin Two Lines design quad headlamps flanking a closed-off Crest grille.
 The lower front-end looks ordinary, which customers preferring a traditional design would surely appreciate.

 Two Lines design

 Right behind the wheel arches, and continuing until the front doors, the “Two Lines” design of the headlamps reappears.
 While the sleek greenhouse and the sharp kick in the beltline add to the SUV’s dynamic character, flush door handles and simple bodywork add poise.
 At the rear, we expect thin, twin-lined Quad Lamps in line with the rest of the design.